 About Us / Contact Us

 Climate change is one of the most challenging and wide-ranging issues confronting humankind today.
 Its effects on the environment and human health have been soundly acknowledged by the scientific and academic communities.
 In December 2007, the Academic Senate Sustainability Task Force was created to identify faculty recommendations on how to improve sustainability at UCSF.
 In 2008, Chancellor J. Michael Bishop, recognizing the importance of climate change and sustainability, created the Chancellor’s Advisory Committee on Sustainability (CACS), then co-chaired by UCSF Senior Vice Chancellor Steve Barclay and Tomi Ryba, medical center chief operating officer.
-Chancellor Bishop, and more recently Chancellor Desmond-Hellman charged the committee to:
+In 2014, the committee changed it’s name to UCSF Advisory Committee on Sustainability (UACS) to more accurately represent the responsibility of the committtee.
+Chancellor Sue Desmond-Hellman, and more recently Chancellor Sam Hawgood charged the committee to:

 - Examine UCSF’s effect on the environment from a comprehensive perspective;